 Inside the cave, our fears that we were under-levelled were temporarily put aside, no doubt to the surprise of FFIV fans.
 We first encountered an enemy that, while durable, did not really frighten us at all.
 What’s odd is that even the FFwiki calls this enemy, Warlocks, “very dangerous,” but no, just sort of bounced off us.
 What we thought was going on was that we were in a similar situation to the Ice Cave in FFI, where the overworld enemies were stronger than the underworld, because you have to visit the overworld more than once.
 Ever slowly, we picked up clues that we were really in a bonus dungeon.
 This idea first hit us when we found the Genji Equipment.
 These things are usually hard to find, being late but not uppermost-tier items.
 We kept to our guns and plunged deeper, and put the Genji Equipment on Cecil, out of worry that someone else might leave the party while wearing it!
 We then ran into a Silver Dragon that proved far more formidable than the Warlock, so much so that it finally changed our minds.

-Now you might be wondering why I’m going point-for-point with our psychology, but I have to stress that we’re about to do some very time consuming things, and I want you to see just how we pointed ourselves in the wrong direction.
+Now you might be wondering why I’m going point-for-point with our state of mind, but I have to stress that we’re about to do some very time consuming things, and I want you to see just how we pointed ourselves in the wrong direction.
 Now convinced we were in a bonus dungeon, after being convinced that we were under-levelled, we did not leave but instead took pride at having gotten so far and pressed on.
 And the bigger they are…